Are you struggling to figure out how to create a successful small business website?

 Step #6: Your irresistible offer

-Marketing hook attracts prospect’s attention and your offer converts prospects into paying customers.
+Marketing hook attracts the prospect’s attention and your offer converts prospects into paying customers.

 How do you create an irresistible offer through your website?